chuntington/javascript/README.md

 <a name="modules--multiline-imports-over-newlines"></a>
 - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.

+    > Why?
+The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.

     ```javascript
     // bad
     import { longNameA, longNameB, longNameC, longNameD, longNameE } from 'path';